MicrosoftDocs/win32/desktop-src/CIMWin32Prov/geteffectivepermission-method-in-class-win32-codecfile.md

 ---
-Description: 'Uses the values set in the Permissions parameter to determine whether the user has the specified permissions set in the AccessMask property of the Win32\_CodecFile object that represents the codec file.'
+Description: Uses the values set in the Permissions parameter to determine whether the user has the specified permissions set in the AccessMask property of the Win32\_CodecFile object that represents the codec file.
 audience: developer
-author: 'REDMOND\\markl'
+author: REDMOND\\markl
-manager: 'REDMOND\\markl'
+manager: REDMOND\\markl
-ms.assetid: '068dfcaf-037b-4516-b85a-8ba6558ba561'
+ms.assetid: 068dfcaf-037b-4516-b85a-8ba6558ba561
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
 ms.technology:
 - cimwin32
-- 'windows-management-instrumentation'
+- windows-management-instrumentation
 ms.tgt_platform: multiple
-title: 'GetEffectivePermission method of the Win32\_CodecFile class'
+title: GetEffectivePermission method of the Win32\_CodecFile class ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
 ---

 # GetEffectivePermission method of the Win32\_CodecFile class